UGURSELIMOZEN/Datacamp/Projects/Comparing Search Interest with Google Trends - 1/Readme.txt

 Project Tools

-In this project I used Python with pandas for  time series data analysis and data visualization (plot) for Google trend search interest analysis.
+In this project I used Python with pandas for  time series data analysis and data visualization (plot) for Google trend with search interest analysis.